Teen Psychotic Disorder

 Different cultures have different needs, so working with a professional who is sensitive to cultural interpretations of illness can help improve recovery outcomes.
 For example, visual or auditory hallucinations with a religious content, such as hearing God’s voice, may be viewed as a normal part of religious experience.

-Complications of Psychosis
+Complications Of Psychosis

 Psychosis does not have many medical complications.
 However, if left untreated, it can make it hard for the people with this disorder to take good care of themselves.
 That could cause other illnesses to go untreated.

-Is it Possible to Recover From Psychosis?
+Is It Possible To Recover From Psychosis?

 Most people who experience psychosis will recover with proper treatment.
 Even in severe cases, medication and therapy can help people live normal lives.